The Garden Left Behind: Plot

 Tina (Carlie Guevara), a 30-year-old transgender woman and her grandmother, Eliana (Miriam Cruz), have been struggling to make a life for themselves in New York since emigrating from Mexico when Tina was only five years old.
 Left alone to raise her grandchild, Eliana yearns to return to Mexico, while Tina struggles for acceptance as a transgender woman in America.
-Working as a gypsy cab driver to save money for her transition, Tina battles the constant anxiety of being undocumented.
+Driving for an illegal taxi operation to save money for her transition, Tina battles the constant anxiety of being undocumented.
 Despite her trepidation, she meets with Dr. Cleary (Ed Asner), a psychologist, whose attempts to guide her though the process dredge up Tina's resistance and fear.
 After yet another brutal beating in the transgender community, she emerges as an outspoken advocate, a role that changes everything.
 When she joins a trans advocacy group, Tina gains courage and dignity, along with a secret admirer, Chris (Anthony Abdo), who works in the neighborhood bodega and longs for a different life as much as Tina does.
 Underlying this universal story of family, friends and community, is the theme of transphobia and the very real threat of violence toward women like Tina, especially trans woman of color.